 Solicitation can also be seen as encouraging someone to commit a crime.
 It does not matter if the crime ends up being committed or not.
 An action to further an agreement can be almost any act demonstrating a willingness to go through with the agreement.
 Withdrawing money from an ATM, for example, is often the basis for a charge.

 Penalties and Sentencing

-Depending on the offense and the circumstance of the arrest, solicitation and prostitution are punished in most states by a minimal fine and jail time for the first offense.
-However, subsequent offenses penalties increase and can be significant.
+Depending on the offense, solicitation and prostitution are punished in most states by a minimal fine.
+The circumstances of the arrest can also affect the severity of the penalty.
+Such offenses are also punished by jail time for the first offense.
+Often, penalties increase for subsequent convictions.